 Despite the move to its new online home being delayed by the Covid-19 pandemic, students have continued to exhibit and sell their work through Made in Arts London, helping them learn the skills they need to be working artists and be part of a much bigger programme than just their home college.

 The MSL online shop, catalogue and product areas will form the basis for the new Made in Arts London home, making it easy for the Union’s commercial and Arts Programme teams to manage the distinct brand through the same content management system as the Union website - Nyasha Takawira, Communications and Marketing Manager

 Increasing access to the Union’s day to day activities

 Digital communications, student voice, clubs and societies and Welcome events will all benefit from the MSL System as the Union focuses on a blended future for participation.

-College-specific newsletters remain an important part of communications and the marketing team will continue to use Mailchimp but make use of the integration with the MSL System for segmentation and managing membership groupings and subscriptions.
+College-specific newsletters remain an important part of communications and the marketing team will continue to use Mailchimp but make use of the integration with the MSL System for segmentation and to sell memberships, manage groups, subscriptions and permissions.

 The democracy review continues with day to day student voice central to that function; MSL’s Idea Lists will support that requirement and offer opportunities for college and wider union decision making.

 The 2021-22 year will bring challenges as all Students’ Unions prepare for the unexpected.
 But Arts Students’ Union is already gearing up for a positive start to the year with an exciting Welcome Week which will be a blend of face to face and online participation in events and clubs and societies activities.

 The Union is making the most of its MSL digital engagement resources and will have a Welcome Week microsite which is fully integrated with the main website but branded as a distinct site.
 This unique online presence will engage new students across all UAL colleges and support all the events and activities that clubs and societies work hard to put on to attract new members and boost participation in university life.